digitalsadhu/env-reader/README.md

 Streaming environment variable reader

-Accepts simple key=value data and passes it on after performing some basic filtering out of things like blank lines, comment lines and invalid env lines
+Accepts simple key=value data and passes it on after performing some basic filtering out of things like blank lines, comment lines and invalid env lines.
+Now also handles removing the 'export' keyword from the start of env var lines

 ## Examples